GKE Deployment Guide¶

 Container Image Requirements¶

-The getenv_interposer check (10 points) requires a glibc-based container image.
-The LD_PRELOAD interposer that blocks getenv() from returning secrets on the heap does not work with musl or statically linked binaries.
+The getenv_interposer check (10 points) is an optional glibc-only enhancement.
+The LD_PRELOAD interposer (libcloudtaser.so) blocks getenv() from returning secrets on the heap by returning pointers to memfd_secret-backed memory instead.
+It does not activate on musl or statically linked binaries -- those use the default env-var delivery path, which works for all binaries without code changes.

 | Base Image | getenv_interposer | Recommendation |